 - About Oracle Label Security Oracle Label Security controls the display of individual table rows using labels that are assigned to specific individual table rows and application users. - Benefits of Oracle Label Security Oracle Label Security provides several benefits for controlling row level management. - Who Has Privileges to Use Oracle Label Security?
-When you register Oracle Label Security with a database, the registration process creates an administrative user named LBACSYS, who has the LBAC DBA role. - Duties of Oracle Label Security Administrators Oracle Label Security administrators have a set of package- and role-based privileges. - Components of Oracle Label Security An Oracle Label Security policy has a standard set of components. - Oracle Label Security Architecture The Oracle Label Security works with Oracle Database authentication to perform row level security. - Oracle Label Security Administrative Interfaces You can perform Oracle Label Security development and administrative tasks using either of two interfaces. - How Oracle Label Security Works with Other Oracle Products You can integrate Oracle Label Security with Oracle Internet Directory (OID) and in a multitenant environment.
+When you register Oracle Label Security with a database, the registration process creates an administrative user named LBACSYS, who has the LBAC DBA role. - Duties of Oracle Label Security Administrators Oracle Label Security administrators have a set of package- and role-based privileges. - Components of Oracle Label Security An Oracle Label Security policy has a standard set of components. - Oracle Label Security Architecture The Oracle Label Security works with Oracle Database authentication to perform row level security. - Oracle Label Security Administrative Interfaces You can perform Oracle Label Security development and administrative tasks using either of two interfaces. - Oracle Label Security Demonstration File The olsdemo.sql file provides a demonstration on using Oracle Label Security. - How Oracle Label Security Works with Other Oracle Products You can integrate Oracle Label Security with Oracle Internet Directory (OID) and in a multitenant environment.